metabrainz/musicbrainz-server/RELEASING.md

 It has some differences with the production release process; follow these steps:

+1. On the [prepare Jira](#prepare-jira) step, it might take some more time to update tickets than for production release when everything is ready.

-1. On the translations update step, do not just update translated messages, also update source messages for translation.
+2. On the translations update step, do not just update translated messages, also update source messages for translation.
 This involves four steps:

    1. _Commit_ and _push_ any change from the